 It’s worth pointing out that e-cigarettes were actually developed in order to provide a safer alternative to smoking, so the results of these studies should come as no real surprise, however public perception in some quarters still hasn’t quite caught up with the latest facts.

 Furthermore, one of my friends who lives in the US even uses her vaping device to enjoy cannabis.
+This is not something vaping limits you to; in fact, e liquid comes in a wide selection of flavors that those who take up vaping can enjoy.
 The e-liquids used in vaping devices come in a variety of flavors and so cannabis concentrates are often a popular choice.

 For a smoker who is trying to quit, e-cigarettes provide a nicotine replacement in the same way that patches and gum provide, but they also offer much more in terms of a smoking-like experience through the use of different types of vape accessories.
 For many, that will provide a real boost to their chances of quitting permanently, which can only be a positive thing.